-3.4.2.7 VID_API_ENC_EVENT_FIRMWARE_XCPT
+3.4.2.7 VID API ENC EVENT FIRMWARE XCPT

-Firmware sends the exception event when encoder enters unrecoverable error state due to some unknown reasons.
-Additional information can be obtained from '(char)msgdata'.
-In such cases, the application should send 'GTB_ENC_CMD_FIRM_RESET' to the software to reset the Cortex-M core and firmware.
+The firmware sends the exception event when the encoder enters unrecoverable error state due to some unknown reasons.
+Additional information can be obtained from (char)msgdata.
+In such cases, the application should send GTB_ENC_CMD_FIRM_RESET to the software to reset the Cortex-M core and firmware.

-3.4.3 Encoder State Machine
+3.4.3 Encoder state machine

-The following figure shows the state machine for encoder internal state, as well as the relation between commands and events.
+The following figure shows the state machine for encoder internal state, and the relation between the commands and events.

-3.4.4 Encoder Special Operations
+3.4.4 Encoder special operations